Red54/fvm/README.md

 				eg :
 					--mingw_lib_path="D:\mingw64\mingw\lib"
 					--mingw_include_path="D:\mingw64\x86_64-w64-mingw32\include\ddk"
-		3) download a mingw-w64 env with gcc 4.8(there is a mingw-w64 with gcc 4.8 on my github).
+		3) download a mingw-w64 env with gcc 4.8(there is a mingw-w64 with gcc 4.8 in this repostory).
 			!!! mingw gcc 4.7 cannot compile vmmr0 perfectly, please use mingw gcc 4.8.
 		4) in mingw shell, execute:
 			sh winconf_64.sh